← All posts

 The Hidden Tax of Coordination

-When you split a single production across multiple vendors, you do not just pay each of their fees.
+When you split a single production across multiple vendors, you do not just pay their fees.
 You pay for the gaps between them.
 Every handoff is a meeting.
 Every assumption is a risk.
 The AV team assumes the video crew is bringing the audio feed.
 The video crew assumes the live-stream team has the redundant internet.
-The agency assumes someone captured broadcast-quality footage when in fact the cameras were set for a room projection.
+The agency assumes someone captured cinema-quality footage when the cameras were set for a room projection.
 Nobody is lying.
 Everybody is technically doing their job.
 The failures live in the spaces no single contract covers.

 And the person standing in that gap is you.
-You become the translator who relays technical details between teams who speak slightly different languages, the scheduler who chases four calendars, and the only person in the room who can see the whole picture.
-That coordination work is real labor, and it usually falls on the one stakeholder who can least afford to be doing it on event day.
+You become the translator who relays technical details between teams that speak slightly different languages, the scheduler who chases four calendars, and the only person in the room who sees the whole picture.
+That coordination is real labor, and it usually falls on the one stakeholder who can least afford to do it on event day.

 Where the Seams Show